 Wakame is an edible seaweed from Japan that you've probably eaten before without knowing it.
 Ever ordered a seaweed salad at your local sushi place?
 That's wakame! (more on wakame in a sec…)

 For the rest of the ingredients, we're making a pretty standard veggie stock.
 Carrots, celery, onions, garlic tomato, and some chickpeas.

 Oh, and one final thing.
 Remember I said the one from Brodo was super salty?
 I nixed the salt completely and added a tablespoon of miso paste.
-Miso is definitely salty, but it's fermented so it has good bacteria for your gut AND for the amount of liquid we're using, it's not that much 🙂
+Miso is definitely salty, but for the amount of liquid we're using, it's not that much 🙂

 Benefits of Wakame Seaweed